hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

 from src.logger import logger

-MODE = 'dev'

-#TODO: Consider using j_loads/j_loads_ns for potential JSON data handling within this module.

 async def save_video_from_url(
     url: str,
     save_path: str
 ) -> Optional[Path]:
-    """Downloads a video from a URL and saves it locally asynchronously.
+    """Download a video from a URL and save it locally asynchronously.

-    :param url: The URL of the video.
+    :param url: The URL of the video to download.
     :type url: str
     :param save_path: The path to save the downloaded video.
     :type save_path: str
-    :raises aiohttp.ClientError: If there's a network issue during download.
+    :raises aiohttp.ClientError: on network issues during download.
-    :returns: The path to the saved file, or None if the download failed or the file is empty.
+    :returns: The path to the saved file, or ``None`` if the operation failed.
     :rtype: Optional[Path]
     """
     save_path = Path(save_path)